will123195/set-now/README.md

 # set-now

-Adds `Date.setNow()` to JavaScript's gobal `Date` object.
+Adds `Date.setNow()` to JavaScript's global `Date` object.

 [![Build Status](https://travis-ci.org/will123195/set-now.svg?branch=master)](https://travis-ci.org/will123195/set-now)

+This is useful for making tests deterministic.
 Wind back the clock to a time in the past (or in the future).
-This is useful for making tests deterministic.

 ## Install